Azure/azure-powershell/src/ConnectedMachine/examples/New-AzConnectedMachine.md

 win_eastus1_1  eastus   windows  Connected  Succeeded
 ```

-Onboards a remove machine as a connected device using PowerShell remoting.
+Onboards a remote machine as a connected device using PowerShell remoting.
 Note: only Windows as the target is supported at this time.